Jip-Hop/TrueNAS-SCALE-Sandboxes/README.md

 ## Known Issues

 - Edits done with `systemctl edit systemd-nspawn@$SOME_SANDBOX.service` are lost after upgrading SCALE.
 A workaround is available by (ab)using `/run/systemd/system`.
 This is however not in line with the semantics of these dirs: `/run/systemd/system` should be lost each reboot but with this workaround is persistent and `/etc/systemd/system` should be persistent but edits to the `.service` files here are lost on upgrade.
 Fixing this properly requires integrating into the TrueNAS SCALE upgrade process.
 See comments inside `sandboxes-patch` for more info.
-- The `veth` and `zone` networking options don't work because [it requires `systemd-networkd` to be running on the host](https://wiki.archlinux.org/title/systemd-nspawn#Use_a_virtual_Ethernet_link) (which is not the case on SCALE) to start a DHCP server.
-I didn't test if `systemd-networkd` can be enabled without causing conflicts (it's probably disabled for a reason).
-But perhaps iX could fix these conflicts by removing all `.network` files from SCALE, except the ones required to setup the interfaces for the `veth` and `zone` options.

 ## Recommendation